 Recently Issued Accounting Pronouncements Not Yet Adopted

-In November 2024, the FASB issued ASU No. 2024-03, Income Statement – Reporting Comprehensive Income – Expense Disaggregation Disclosures (Subtopic 220-40) Disaggregation of Income Statement Expenses, or ASU 2024-03, which requires entities to provide disclosures to disaggregate operating expenses into specific categories, such as salaries and wages, depreciation, and amortization, to provide enhanced transparency into the nature and function of expenses.
+In November 2024, the FASB issued ASU No. 2024-03, Income Statement – Reporting Comprehensive Income – Expense Disaggregation Disclosures (Subtopic 220-40), or ASU 2024-03: Disaggregation of Income Statement Expenses, or ASU 2024-03, which requires entities to provide disclosures to disaggregate operating expenses into specific categories, such as salaries and wages, depreciation, and amortization, to provide enhanced transparency into the nature and function of expenses.
 ASU 2024-03 is effective for the Company’s first fiscal year beginning after December 15, 2026, and for interim periods within the Company’s first fiscal year beginning after December 15, 2027, with early adoption permitted.
 ASU 2024-03 may be applied retrospectively or prospectively.
 The Company is currently evaluating the impact of this guidance on its disclosures.

 Recently Adopted Accounting Pronouncements